chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Unknown

-This status is reported when a deployment step or deployment as a whole cannot be interpreted by Central Management and placed into one of the other statuses.
+This status is reported when a deployment step or deployment as a whole cannot be interpreted by Chocolatey Central Management and placed into one of the other statuses.
 This should only happen in the case of a bug.
 If you get this status please reach out to us via the means listed when running `choco support`.

 ## FAQ

 ### What versions of components do I need for Deployments to work properly?

-While you might be able to get things to work with CCM v0.2.x and Chocolatey Agent v0.10.x, it's best to use the following:
+While you might be able to get things to work with Chocolatey Central Management v0.2.x and Chocolatey Agent v0.10.x, it's best to use the following:

-* CCM components (`chocolatey-management-*` all 3 packages) - v0.3.0+
+* Chocolatey Central Management components (`chocolatey-management-*` all 3 packages) - v0.3.0+
 * Chocolatey Agents (`chocolatey-agent` package on all clients) - v0.11.0+
 * Chocolatey Licensed Extension (`chocolatey.extension` on all clients) - v2.1.1+

-### What is the CCM compatibility matrix?
+### What is the Chocolatey Central Management compatibility matrix?

-Central Management has specific compatibility requirements with quite a few moving parts.
+Chocolatey Central Management(CCM) has specific compatibility requirements with quite a few moving parts.
 It is important to understand that there are some Chocolatey Agent versions that may not be able to communicate with some versions of CCM and vice versa.
-Please see the [CCM Component Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix) for details.
+Please see the [Chocolatey Central Management Component Compatibility Matrix](xref:central-management#ccm-component-compatibility-matrix) for details.

 ### Why do I see some machines have not opted in for Deployments?